KaboSekoto/PDF-PASSWORD-SECURITY-ASSESSMENT/README.md

 **Hash Acquisition → Password Recovery → Secondary Validation → Authentication**

-All three authorised targets were successfully recovered and subsequently validated by opening the corresponding protected documents.
+All three authorized targets were successfully recovered and subsequently validated by opening the corresponding protected documents.

 ### Final Result